 When there are two or more electrical devices present in a circuit with an energy source, there are a couple of basic means by which to connect them.
 They can be connected in series or connected in parallel.
 Suppose that there are three light bulbs connected together in the same circuit.
 If connected in series, then they are connected in such a way that an individual charge would pass through each one of the light bulbs in consecutive fashion.
 When in series, charge passes through every light bulb.
 If connected in parallel, a single charge passing through the external circuit would only pass through one of the light bulbs.
 The light bulbs are placed within a separate branch line, and a charge traversing the external circuit will pass through only one of the branches during its path back to the low potential terminal.
-The means by which the resistors are connected will have a major affect upon the overall resistance of the circuit, the total current in the circuit, and the current in each resistor.
-In Lesson 4, we will explore the affect of the type of connection upon the overall current and resistance of the circuit.
+The means by which the resistors are connected will have a major effect upon the overall resistance of the circuit, the total current in the circuit, and the current in each resistor.
+In Lesson 4, we will explore the effect of the type of connection upon the overall current and resistance of the circuit.

 A common physics lab activity involves constructing both types of circuits with bulbs connected in series and bulbs connected in parallel.
 A comparison and contrast is made between the two circuits.